-Caring for Loved Ones with Parkinson's Disease: How Integrated Care Management Eases the Burden on Families and Caregivers
+Caring for Loved Ones with Parkinson's Disease: How Integrated Care Management Helps Families and Caregivers

 April is Parkinson's Awareness Month, a time to shed light on the disease and honor its namesake, James Parkinson, the physician who first reported it.
 Parkinson's birth month was chosen to raise awareness about the disease's symptoms and support seniors affected by it.